oks-erm/booking/README.md

 ## Unit testing

-Feature testing was performed through automated unit testing using Pytest.
+Feature testing was performed through automated unit-testing using [Pytest](https://docs.pytest.org/en/7.1.x/contents.html).
 To run the tests: install the project's dependencies (`pip install -r requirements.txt`) and use the command `pytest` in the terminal.

 Find the screenshots below: